Damian Whitewood: Career

-In 2001 he joined the cast of Burn the Floor, which has sold millions of tickets in over 30 countries and 160 cities worldwide.
+In 2001, he joined the cast of Burn the Floor, which has sold millions of tickets in over 30 countries and 160 cities worldwide.
 He was a dancer with the company in 2009 making his Broadway debut.
-In 2010, Damian made the move to prime-time television in the US as one of the professional dancers on ABC’s top rated program, "Dancing With The Stars" on season 10.
+In 2010, Damian made the move to prime-time television in the United States as one of the professional dancers on ABC's top rated program, Dancing with the Stars on season 10.
 He was partnered with Pamela Anderson who he has continually been working with all around the world.
-Damian has guest appeared on the Israeli "Rokdim Im Kokhavim" רוקדים עם כוכבים, version of "Dancing With The Stars".
-He has also competed on the Argentine "Bailando por un Sueño" Series 7.
-Damian has choreographed and appeared on "So You Think You Can Dance" in Australia and the Netherlands and also "La Academia" in Mexico.
-He was a Co-Host at the Just For Laughs comedy festival in Montreal, Quebec, Canada for Pamela Anderson's Variety Gala.

-Damian was a runner-up on the Australian "Dancing With The Stars" Season 12 with Danielle Spencer.
+Damian has guest appeared on the Israeli Rokdim Im Kokhavim רוקדים עם כוכבים, version of Dancing with the Stars.
+He has also competed on the Argentine Bailando por un Sueño Series 7.
+Damian has choreographed and appeared on So You Think You Can Dance in Australia and the Netherlands and also La Academia in Mexico.
+He was a Co-Host at the Just for Laughs comedy festival in Montreal, Quebec, Canada for Pamela Anderson's Variety Gala.
+Damian was a runner-up on the Australian Dancing with the Stars season 12 with Danielle Spencer.

-Controversy

-In October 2012, Whitewood's former dancing partner on Australia's Dancing with the Stars, Danielle Spencer, separated from her husband Russell Crowe.
-In the weeks prior to the separation Spencer and Whitewood had been seen out together.